NikhilGarge/personalized-medicine-selector/README.md

 ## References
 1. Treatment effect analysis with `model4you` and ensemble methods.
-2. Analysis of personalized treatment options from a large clinical trial
+2. Analysis of personalized treatment options from a large clinical trial (APHA)